MLeidel/CodeScriber/CSdoc.md

   Closes and re-opens CodeScriber activating any changes to the Options

 - **New Snipit**
-  Opens the Zen Snipit template for entering a new code snipit
+  Opens the Zen Snipit template for creating a new code snipit
+  which gets written into the tags.js file.

 - **Tags**
   Open the `tags.js` file for editing the various tags and options